unosquare/embedio-extras/README.md

 }
 ```

-* You can also use OWN modules (middleware) within EmbedIO.
+* You can also use OWN middleware within EmbedIO.
+In other words, you can do stuff like serving Razor views from EmbedIO.

 ```csharp
 public class Program